-Our plan is to focus our marketing effort on a single test market, New Jersey, while preparing the ground for certain states we believe afford us a “home field advantage”.
+Our plan is to focus our marketing effort on a our home state of New Jersey, and neighboring New York City, while preparing the ground for other states we believe afford us a “home field advantage”.
 Within New Jersey our campaign will target opinion leaders in the spirits industry – while expanding our multi-tiered integrated digital advertising paired with our brick and mortar, distributor friendly strategy.
-Success in our test market of New Jersey, becomes the blue print for success – in derivative form – in other home field advantage states in which ground preparation activities are presently underway.
+Success in our test markets of New Jersey and NYC, becomes the blue print for success – in derivative form – in other home field advantage states in which ground preparation activities are presently underway.

 Our go to market strategy is predicated on the unprecedented capability and value of digital advertising.
 From the capability perspective, social media platforms such as Facebook enables us to: 1) tailor messaging to various targeted audiences based on demographics, interests and geography; 2) build a database from the targeted audience that offered a positive response for future harvesting; and 3) execute on a cost basis that is a mere fraction of traditional media.
 Search advertising offers a different kind of targeting and conversion, for example by "interest" predicated on search terms, such as “sorghum whiskey” or “gluten free whiskey”—direct descriptors of our James FC Hyde Sorgho Whiskey®.
 Again at an deeply discounted cost compared to traditional marketing methods.